-My book publishing career was a natural extension from my history articles that I had researched, written, and published with various newspapers and magazines.
-The topics that I have researched written about cover a broad range of subjects from sports history, to Georgian Bay history, to sports card collecting and much more.
+My book publishing career was a natural extension from my history articles that I had researched, written, and published for various newspapers, and magazines.
+The topics that I have covered span a broad range of subjects from sports history, to Georgian Bay history, to sports card collecting and much more.

-Journey Through Owen Sound’s Hockey History is a trip through Owen Sound’s rich hockey heritage.
+Journey Through Owen Sound’s Hockey History (2021) is a trip through Owen Sound’s rich hockey heritage.
 The journey begins in 1888 and continues to 2021.
-Along the way, significant events such as the creation of the Greys; two Memorial Cup victories; the building of the new arena; the Allan Cup championship; and the Platers/Attack franchise with all be detailed.
+Along the way, significant events such as the creation of the Greys; two Memorial Cup victories; the building of the new arena; the Allan Cup championship; and the Platers/Attack franchise are all detailed.

-Journey Through Owen Sound’s Hockey History will also celebrate the careers of players who have brought recognition, not only for themselves, but also their hockey hometown.
-You will read biographical sketches of more than 50 of these local hockey heroes.
+Journey Through Owen Sound’s Hockey History also celebrates the careers of players who have brought recognition, not only for themselves, but also their hockey hometown.
+There are more than 50 biographical sketches of these local hockey heroes.
 They include, but are not limited to, Hockey Hall of Fame legend Harry Lumley, “Butch” Keeling, Ted Graham, Benny Grant, Pat McReavy, Tommy Burlington, Jack Lynch, Dan Snyder, Kirk Maltby, Curtis Sanford, and Jordan Binnington.